dongyi-guo/my-study/KIT721/Tutorial Week 02.md

 	2. Rohith, number 13
 	3. Ahmed, number 17
 	4. Jithin, number 24
-	Add them to the team.
+	Add them to the team, but Oops!
+You made an extra player slot, remove that slot.
 4. After making sure all the blokes recorded in, start the Match.
 5. Team Dongyi is doing well at first, after some hard tackle and many kick attempts, they scored the first goal (Dongyi)!
 Put it down!
 6. Another Goal from Team Dongyi (Jiayi this time) after a mark, tackle and kick, put this down.